dreamfactorysoftware/platform-wiki/project-and-community/contributing/Contributing.md

 If you would like to contribute, we ask you to:

-## 1. Sign the Snowplow Analytics Ltd Contributor License Agreement (CLA)
+## 1. Sign our Contributor License Agreement

-We have two different CLAs, depending on whether you are contributing in a personal or professional capacity.
+We have two different Contributor License Agreements (CLAs), depending on whether you are contributing in a personal or professional capacity.
 Both are based on the Apache Software Foundation's own CLAs:

 1. Individual Contributor License Agreement _(coming soon)_
 2. Software Grant and Corporate Contributor License Agreement _(coming soon)_

-Please complete and sign the most appropriate CLA.
+Please complete and sign the most appropriate CLA for you.
 For more information, see our dedicated [[CLA]] page.

 ## 2. Join the conversation